MAHAKnigam/mahak27/README.md

 # mahak27
-this is my 1st repositary
+This is my 1st repositary
 date 2 May 2022
 Agile development methadologies